 - Garbage bags cannot weigh more than 20 kg (44 lbs.) each.

 - Large items (i.e. mattresses, box springs, furniture) must be at the curb by 7:00 am the morning of your regular collection day in order for it to be flagged for the bulk collection truck to pick up.
 Each large item counts as one bag toward your weekly limit.
 For example, if you put out a large item, that means you can put out two bags of household waste beside the large item.
 Do not use the toter for the two bags.
 For more information, see our Bulk Collection Schedule.

 - Appliances such as refrigerators, microwaves, dishwashers, freezers, washing machines, etc. are not accepted at the curb.
-Please refer to transfer stations for disposal options, consider donating or list on the Chatham-Kent Reuses website.
+Please refer to transfer stations for disposal options or consider donating.

 - E-waste, tires and scrap metal items are also not accepted at the curb.
 Please refer to transfer stations for disposal options.

 - The garbage limit per week is one 95-gallon toter cart (lid closed flat) or any combination of up to three regular size garbage bags, bundles of brush, bulk items (i.e. furniture) and/or regular size bags of yard waste.

 - Bundles of brush must be tied securely weighing no more than 20 kg (44 lbs.) and dimensions not exceeding 5 ft. x 3 ft. x 3 ft.

 - One 95 gallon toter cart is equivalent to three garbage bags.
 One 68 gallon toter cart is equivalent to two garbage bags.